-However, it’s important to note that what happens in a rodent study can be very different from what occurs within the human body.
+However, it’s important to note that what happens in a rodent study can differ greatly from what occurs within the human body.
 For this reason, good quality research from human trials is necessary to claim such benefits confidently.

 Where Can You Buy Cheonggukjang?

-Cheonggukjang should be available at any decent-sized Asian grocery store, particularly in stores that specialize in Korean food.
+Cheonggukjang should be available at any decent-sized Asian grocery store, particularly in stores specializing in Korean food.

 A quick Internet search should bring up some options for those close to a big city.
 Otherwise, it can be purchased online or made at home.

-These stores often offer other fermented soy products too like natto and tempeh.
+These stores also offer other fermented soy products, like natto and tempeh.